statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 A state channel controls [funds](./0060-funding-a-channel.md) which are locked up -- either on an L1 blockchain or on some other ledger such as another state channel.

+State channel execution may always be disputed on-chain via a contract we call the Adjudicator, although this not necessary.

 ## States

 In Nitro protocol, a state is broken up into fixed and variable parts: